Get and Set Page Properties

 When working with documents, you often want to know how many pages they contain.
-With Aspose.PDF this takes no more than two lines of code.
+With Aspose.PDF this takes no more than one line of code.

 To get the number of pages in a PDF file:

-The following code snippet shows how to get the number of pages of a PDF file.
+The following code snippet shows how to get the number of pages in a PDF file.

-Each page in a PDF file has a number of properties, such as the width, height, bleed-, crop- and trimbox.
+Each page in a PDF file have a number of properties, such as the width, height, bleed-, crop- and trimbox.
 Aspose.PDF allows you to access these properties.

 Understanding Page Properties: the Difference between Artbox, BleedBox, CropBox, MediaBox, TrimBox and Rect property